MaatherW/AirbnbNYDataAnalysis/README.md

 # Airbnb: New York Data Analysis

-This analysis is for potential investors who are considering investing in short-term rental properties in New York City, New York, United States.
+This analysis is intended for prospective investors evaluating short-term rental property investments in New York City, New York, United States.
+It employs advanced analytical tools, such as Python and Tableau, to generate insights and offer recommendations through visualizations.

 The shared Tableau book link can be accessed [here](https://public.tableau.com/app/profile/ma.ather.waleed/viz/NYAirbnbAnalysis_16930432859280/LocationPopularityBookedListingsDistribution).